LauSam09/paris/README.md

 # Proof of concept microservices distribution

 ## Getting Started
-1. Install docker (enable Linux containers - right click in system tray and select 'Switch to Linux containers')
+1. Clone or download this repository.
-2. Clone/download this repository.
+2. Install docker (enable Linux containers - right click the docker icon in the system tray and select 'Switch to Linux containers' if already using Windows Containers).
 3. Update the ip address in `docker-compose.yml` to your ip.
-4. Go to the root repository directory and run `docker-compose up`.
+4. Go to the repository root and run `docker-compose up`.

-5. Import the postman collection to query the api.
+To query the api you can import `Paris.postman_collection.json`.
+The two apis are running at `localhost:3000` and `localhost:3001` respectively - in future a reverse proxy could be used to allow access on a single port.
-6. Visit `localhost:8081` and `localhost:8082` to see web interfaces for the two databases.
+Web interfaces are available for the two databases at `localhost:8081` and `localhost:8082`.

 ## Architecture
 Consists of two microservices: